sskeric/malaysia_house_price_predictor/README.md

 ## Project Overview

-This project demonstrates the workflow of machine learning prediction.
+This project demonstrates the workflow of machine learning prediction, including data preprocessing, feature engineering, exploratory data analysis (EDA), model training, and evaluation.

 The prediction results are intended for educational and reference purposes only, as the dataset may contain incomplete or limited information.

 ## Dataset